 - Buying Guide: 10 best 2-in-1 laptops in the world today

-However, beyond the odd 13.5-inch display, the Surface Laptop 2 really needs some more modern ports.
-This isn’t a huge issue, though, as the spec improvements make the Surface Laptop 2 a force to be reckoned with, and is definitely worth your time and money right now.
+Beyond the odd 13.5-inch display, the Surface Laptop 2 could use a few more modern ports.
+This isn’t a deal breaker, however, as the improvements in internals make the Surface Laptop 2 a force to be reckoned with, and definitely worth your hard-earned money.

 Here is the Surface Laptop 2 configuration sent to TechRadar for review:

 CPU: 1.7GHz Intel Core i5-8250U (quad-core, 6MB cache, up to 3.4GHz boost)

 RAM: 8GB LPDDR3